hardkiller2565123123/Borderlands-online-Backend-server/README.md

 ---

-**Borderlands Online Server** is an open-source preservation project created to recreate the backend services required by the discontinued **Borderlands Online** PC client.
+**Borderlands Online Server is an open-source project dedicated to restoring the discontinued Borderlands Online PC client by recreating the backend services it originally depended on.

 ## Status